Florida Space Internship Program

 (b) Interns will require their own laptops and must be US citizens.

-(d) During Internship, Interns will be provided with an on-site tour of Cape Canaveral Air Force Station, with other opportunities to be arranged.
+(d) During Internship, Interns may be provided with an on-site tour of Cape Canaveral Air Force Station, with other opportunities to be arranged.
 This will raise awareness amongst the interns of the economic impact of the aerospace program in the US as well as current research.

 (f) Mentors will ensure that the SLSL interns have sufficient work to carry on with during their internship at the SLSL.
 Mentors will also assume full responsibility for the activities and behavior of their interns, while in the work zone.